 In most drug cases in Texas, arrests are made by state agencies, and charges are filed in state courts.
 Drug cases that involve significant amounts of activity that crossed state lines can lead to possible federal charges.

 Any federal drug crime case immediately becomes far more serious for an alleged offender because they will usually be facing far greater penalties.
-Furthermore, the federal agency handling the prosecution is often armed with significantly more resources than their state counterpart.
+Furthermore, the federal agency handling the prosecution is often armed with significantly more resources than its state counterpart.

 If you or your loved one think that you might be under investigation or you were already arrested for an alleged federal drug crime in the greater Denton area, you are going to need to immediately retain legal counsel.
 The Law Offices of Richard C. McConathy defends clients in both state and federal courts in Texas.

 Federal Drug Schedules

 The Controlled Substances Act (CSA) is the federal law determining drug policy in the United States, and it establishes five different classifications for illegal drugs called schedules.
 A controlled substance abuse or dependency potential and acceptable medical use determine the schedule it is categorized under.

 Drug schedules are defined as follows: